Privacy policy

 - No public regional or demographic segmentation displayed in summaries.

-We use anti-spam and integrity controls including rate limiting, reCAPTCHA, and Google sign-in for summary discussion posting.
+We use anti-spam and integrity controls including rate limiting, reCAPTCHA, and optional Google sign-in for streak saving and summary discussion posting.
 These safeguards are used to protect platform quality and reduce spam, not to create public user profiles.

 Submitted content may be retained to support daily summaries, moderation, and platform reliability.
 Access is limited to authorized platform operations.